FIWARE/catalogue/security/README.md

 ![](https://img.shields.io/github/last-commit/FIWARE/keycloak-vc-issuer)
 ![](https://img.shields.io/github/tag/FIWARE/keycloak-vc-issuer.svg)

+### What is the Keycloak VC-Issuer ?

 The Keycloak-VC-Issuer is plugin for Keycloak to support SIOP-2/ OIDC4VP clients and issue VerifiableCredentials through the OIDC4VCI-Protocol to compliant wallets.

+### Why use the Keycloak VC-Issuer ?

 <a name="credentials-config-service"/>